Silassentinel/MonoRepo/README.md

     1. CD into project root
     1. Run `npm install`
 2. Software dependencies
-2.1.Can be found in the packages file.
+    1. Can be found in the packages file.
 3. Latest releases
 4. API references